 Windows comes in a variety of options to better accommodate your company’s size and needs.
 The most common choice for enterprise users is either Windows 10 Enterprise or Windows 11 Enterprise.
 The reason for that is they both offer additional management and security features.

-You should also look into volume licensing, which is something that can help lower the licensing cost per computer you install it on.
+You should also look into volume licensing, which can lower the licensing cost per computer you install it on.

 Mac: